GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

 1. Before deployment CICD Terraform resources, follow [installing_the_cloud_build_app](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app) to install the Cloud Build app and connect your GitHub repository to your Cloud project.
+To perform this operation, you need Admin permission in that GitHub repository.
 This currently cannot be done through automation.

 1. Once the GitHub repo is connected, run the following commands in this directory to enable necessary APIs, grant Cloud Build Service Account